samsch/samsch.org/source/about-me/index.md

 - Sass (SCSS)
 - ESLint
 - VSCode
-- NodeJS
+- Node.js
-- Redux
+- Express
 - Lodash
-- Symfony/PHP
+- Laravel/PHP
-- SQL (MySQL/Postgres)
+- SQL (PostgreSQL/MySQL)
 - Many others...

 You can check out my open source work on [my Github profile](https://github.com/samsch).

-Send me an email, message me on [Discord](https://discord.gg/DtfkPhU), or you can find me hanging in #reactjs, ##javascript, and #Node.js on Freenode (IRC).
+Send me an email, message me on [Discord](https://discord.gg/DtfkPhU) or Matrix (@samsch.org:matrix.org), or you can find me hanging in #reactjs, #javascript, and #Node.js on Libera (IRC).
 I can tell you about projects I've worked on, technical solutions, or we can just connect and see where it goes.